PennockTech/fingerd/README.md

 ### Customization

-The most likely need for customization is to change where logs go; we use the [logrus][] library which has a broad selection of plugins available to change formatting and destinations; edit `logging_setup.go` to add support for whatever is of local interest to you.
+The most likely need for code customization is to change where logs go; we use the [logrus][] library which has a broad selection of plugins available to change formatting and destinations; edit `logging_setup.go` to add support for whatever is of local interest to you.